 - A. Notice of Appeal and Request for Transcript.
 The decision of the hearing officer may be appealed to the Administrative Law Court as provided by law and in accordance with the rules of procedure for the Administrative Law Court.
 An appellant shall file a copy of the notice of appeal with the Office at the same time the notice of appeal is filed with the clerk of the Administrative Law Court.
 The appellant shall order the transcript within ten days after the date of the service of the notice of appeal, and, unless otherwise agreed by all parties in writing, the appellant must order the entire transcript. - B. Transmission of Record.
-The Office shall prepare an index listing each document contained in the record, transmit the index and the record of the contested case to the Court in accordance with the SCALCR upon receipt of a notice of appeal and the transcript, and serve one (1) copy upon each party to the appeal.
+The Office shall prepare an index listing each document contained in the record, transmit the index and the record of the contested case to the Court upon receipt of a notice of appeal and the transcript, and serve one (1) copy upon each party to the appeal, unless the time for filing the record is extended by the administrative law judge assigned to the appeal.

-Appeals Administrative Law Court must be filed in accordance with the Court's rules, and to specify that the Office to the must prepare the record on appeal upon receipt of both the notice of appeal and the transcript of the proceeding.
+Rule 17 has been amended to provide that appeals to the Administrative Law Court must be filed in accordance with the Court's rules, and to specify that the Office must prepare the record on appeal upon receipt of both the notice of appeal and the transcript of the proceeding.

 - 18. Recordings and Transcript of Proceedings.
-Contested case hearings shall be available for transcription as required by section 1-23-660 of the South Carolina Code (as amended).
+The hearings concerning a contested case shall be available for transcription as required by S.C.
+Code Ann. §1-23-660 (as amended).
 The hearing officers will record the proceedings for this purpose and no other party shall be allowed to record the hearing.
 The cost of preparing a copy of a transcript shall be borne by the party requesting the transcript. - 19.
 Clerical Mistakes.
 Clerical mistakes in orders or other parts of the record and errors therein arising from oversight or omission may be corrected by the hearing officer at any time of his own initiative or on the motion of any party and after such notice, if any, as the hearing officer orders.
 During the pendency of an appeal from the decision of a hearing officer, leave to correct the mistake must be obtained from the administrative law judge hearing the appeal. - 20.
 Applicability of Rules of the Office.
 Once the Office acquires jurisdiction of a matter, the OMVH Rules shall govern all procedural aspects of the matter, notwithstanding any other agency regulation or procedural rule. - 21.
 Filing Fee.
 Each request for a contested case hearing before the Office must be accompanied by a filing fee in the amount established by law.
-Any documents filed using the e-filing system may be assessed an additional fee up to \$10.
 A case will not be assigned to a hearing officer until the filing fee has been paid.
 This fee is not required for contested cases brought by the State of South Carolina or its departments or agencies.

-The filing fee for contested case hearings before the Office is currently two hundred dollars, as provided by S.C.
-Code Ann. § 56-5-2952 (2018).
-The 2022 amendment allows a processing fee to be added to the filing fee
+The filing fee for contested case hearings before the Division is currently one hundred fifty dollars, as provided by S.C.
+Code Ann. § 56-5-2952 (Supp.
+2006).